 Traditionally, companies were preparing static plans which would be chalked out in sales leaders’ registers which were then replaced by commercial software for presentations or recordings.
 Teams would gather periodically and formulate the plans for weeks, months or quarters.
 Later, these were replaced by spreadsheets, which offered a certain level of convenience in terms of calculation, simple forecasting and budgeting.
-Around the mid-1990s, widespread adoption of emails helped with disseminating this information over a larger audience.
+Around the mid-1990s, widespread adoption of emails helped with disseminating this information to a larger audience.
 However, it was not enough and on numerous occasions, it would lead to duplicity and miscommunication.
 Then came CRM solutions which are still predominantly the platform used by the sales teams.

 However, with globalisation, any factor in a nook or corner of the world can impact the company’s top line.

 Sales leaders should get support from all the possible sources to develop a winning go-to-market strategy.
 The marketing should be aware of the promotion schemes that should be executed and that should remain consistent across all touchpoints.
 The supply chain should be nimble and agile to quickly accommodate any last-minute changes as per the demand supply pull or any ongoing promotional campaign.
 The HR manager should be aligned with any workforce requirements across sales, supply chain or production.
-Finance team should timely review and release any additional budget requirements that might creep up due to any last-minute changes in the plan.
+The finance team should timely review and release any additional budget requirements that might creep up due to any last-minute changes in the plan.

 Given this need of the hour to quickly respond to any change, how modern sales planning should be driven?
 What should a typical sales planning platform look like?

-The Modern Era of Sales Performance Management:
+The Modern Era Of Sales Performance Management:

-The first step to a streamlined sales process is a well-documented (stepwise) and defined goals.
+The first step to a streamlined sales process is well-documented (stepwise) and defined goals.
 It segments users based on their buying behaviour, defines steps for engaging prospects, assigns responsibilities and predicts the conversion cycle.

 Secondly, adherence to the defined plan, access to supporting resources and timely reporting (measured approach) makes sure that every single piece of information is accounted for to avoid losing any opportunity.